AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

   gnatcov coverage --level=stmt --scos=div_with_check.ali --annotate=xcov test_div1.trace

-We get an :option:`=xcov` annotated source result in text format for the functional unit on which the analysis is focused, in ``div_with_check.adb.xcov``::
+We get an :cmd-option:`=xcov` annotated source result in text format for the functional unit on which the analysis is focused, in ``div_with_check.adb.xcov``::